Effectiveness of Different Oral Hygiene Practices in Preventing Periodontal Diseases among Diabetic Patients

 Abstract

-Objectives: The purpose of this study was to assess the efficiency in inflammation control on different oral hygiene maneuvers brushing, flossing and mouthwash among dental diabetic patients with general or severe periodontitis.
+Objectives: to assess the efficiency in inflammation control on different oral hygiene maneuvers brushing, flossing and mouthwash among dental diabetic patients with general or severe periodontitis.

-Method: Divided 150 diabetic patients into three groups brushing only, flossing and antimicrobial mouthwash with regular tooth brushing.
-Mechanical and antimicrobial control were performed for 6 months, and gingival index (GI), plaque score/PI, periodontal pocket depth PPD of all health was conducted.
+Method: 150 diabetic patients into three groups: brushing only, flossing and antimicrobial mouthwash with regular tooth brushing.
+Mechanical and antimicrobial control was performed for 6 months, and gingival index (GI), plaque score/PI, and periodontal pocket depth PPD of all health was conducted.

-Conclusion: The best method that can be employed to prevent periodontal diseases in a patient undergoing treatment for diabetes is brushing, flossing and recommended mouth wash which constitutes of antimicrobial properties.
+Conclusion: The best method that can be employed to prevent periodontal diseases in a patient undergoing diabetes treatment is brushing, flossing and recommended mouth wash, which constitutes antimicrobial properties.
 Periodontal complications can be prevented in this population by highlighting the fundamentals of oral hygiene practices.

 Keywords: Diabetes, Periodontal Disease, Oral Hygiene, Prevention